Welcome to the Impact Investing Guide

 - A result that produces a net-positive change to society

 A common misconception is that a conflict exists between impact and financial return, but this is not the case with impact investments since the two must be positively correlated.
-If they are not, it is likely the business model is not sustainable and perhaps just disguised philanthropy.
-It can be helpful to consider a spectrum of impact and financial return to visualise where impact investing sits in relation to traditional investing and philanthropy:
+If they are not, it is likely the business model is either not sustainable or just disguised philanthropy.
+Visualising a spectrum of impact and financial return helps place where impact investing sits in relation to traditional investing and philanthropy:

-The Global Impact Investing Network’s Annual Survey estimates $230 billion of assets under management as of 2018.
+The Global Impact Investing Network’s 2020 Annual Survey estimates there are $404 billion of assets under management as at Dec 2019.
 This capital is distributed across asset classes as following:

-It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are similar yet different terms, clarification of which can be found on the Guide’s asset management page.
+It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are different terms.

 What Exactly Is Impact?